 - 1. Why do you think that the development of fibre optics took such a long time? - 2.
 Why is it possible to call the development of fibre optics a key for world's communications?

 Exercise 1.
-Compare two columns and find Russian equivalents to words or word combinations:
+Compare two columns and find Russian equivalents to English word combinations.